“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 Best Practices for Maximizing Contact Center Analytics

-If a company delivers “very good” service, 94% of American customers are likely to recommend it to others.
+If a company delivers “excellent” service, 94% of American customers are likely to recommend it to others.

 Let’s look at some of the best practices for maximizing contact center analytics: